lucproglangcourse/lucproglangcourse.github.io/source/representationinterpretation.rst

 .. image:: images/execution2.png

-Note that the connection between the various statements is that they share a single store, ie. in the sequence of statements "x = 2; y = x + 1", the second reference to x reflects the effect of the first assignment because of the (shared) store between the two assignment statements.
+Note that the connection between the various statements is that they share a single store, ie. in the sequence of statements `x = 2; y = x + 1`, the second reference to `x` reflects the effect of the first assignment because of the (shared) store between the two assignment statements.

 The interpreter program